Many camera phone accessories simply don't make any sense.

 If you really don't want to carry a traditional SLR camera or it's little sister, a point and shoot camera with a zoom lens, a telephoto lens for your mobile phone certainly is lightweight and easy to bring along anywhere.

-Standard cell phone camera lenses are designed to be mild wide-angle lenses, so distant objects are simply too small.
+Standard cell phone camera lenses are designed to be mild wide-angle lenses, so distant objects are simply way too small.
+You can crop your image afterwards, but the image quality really suffers when you do that.

 Telephoto lenses are sold within kits that include a tripod and a few other accessories and most are made for the iPhone.
 Sorry Android users.